 VA purchase loan

 This is the VA’s primary home loan program.
-The loan can be used to build a new home; improve, renovate, or upgrade a home; buy a single-family home; buy a condominium in a VA-approved project; or buy a manufactured home or lot.
+The loan can be used to build a new home; improve, renovate, or upgrade an existing home; buy a single-family home; buy a condominium in a VA-approved project; or buy a manufactured home or lot.

 Interest rate reduction refinance loan

-This modifies your current VA loan with a reduced interest rate, lowering the monthly payment.
-Also known as a streamline refinance, this program can be used only to refinance a VA loan.
+This loan, often known as an IRRRL, modifies your current VA loan with a reduced interest rate, lowering the monthly payment.
+Also known as a streamline refinance, this program cannot be used to refinance a non-VA loan.

 VA renovation and home improvement loan

 These loans are used to repair or improve an existing property.
-You can take out one of these loans alongside a VA purchase loan, or for an existing property.
+If qualified, you could take out one of these loans alongside a VA purchase loan, or for an existing property.
+Our mortgage refinance calculator can help you decide if this option is worth pursuing.

 Native American Direct Loan